onzfonz/comp227/src/content/4/en/part4b.md

 Our test makes an HTTP GET request to the ***api/tasks*** URL and verifies that the request is responded to with the status code 200.
 The test also verifies that the `Content-Type` header is set to `application/json`, indicating that the data is in the desired format.

-(If you're not familiar with the RegEx syntax of `/application\/json/`, you can learn more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).)
+>If you're not familiar with the RegEx syntax of `/application\/json/`, you can learn more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
+I would strongly encourage you all to practice working more with regular expressions!
+If you're just plain rusty with regex and need practice, then there many sites that can help you test your regex as well, like [regex101](https://regex101.com/).

 The test contains some details that we will explore [a bit later on](/part4/testing_the_backend#async-await).
 The arrow function that defines the test is preceded by the `async` keyword